WilliamCSA04/hardermode-plugin/README.md

 - Players can take damage 50% faster after take damage.
-- Any arrow with potion effect that hits a living entity that is already on that same effect will have that effect amplified, capped at level V.
+- Any arrow with potion effect that hits a living entity that already has that same effect will have that effect amplified, capped at level V.

 ## Mobs